 Name of the buildingNumber of viewers * 1

-*1 Numbers of spectators are rounded up to the nearest 100 people.
+*1 The number of viewers is rounded to the nearest 100.

-*3 Number of visitors to the special exhibition at Tokyo Metropolitan Art Museum
+*3 Number of visitors to special exhibitions at Tokyo Metropolitan Art Museum

 Occupancy rate of hall facilities